snwh/paper-icon-theme/README.md

 Note: some software ships hardcoded icons, meaning when you install icons are not placed in the system-wide directory `/usr/share/icons` which makes them unthemeable.

-## Help & Support
+## Donate & Support

-You can visit the support channel `#Paper-Chat` on Freenode for questions or discussion.
-The development of Paper is in part supported by [Patreon](http://patreon.com/snwh/), pledges are much appreciated. &#x1F60A;
+If you would like to support development by making a donation you can do so [here](https://snwh.org/donate) or by becoming a Patron on [Patreon](http://patreon.com/snwh/). &#x1F60A;